 -- from a discussion on the ESC list:

-"Taking the three-part approach to breed identification (used by ESCR), here are a few comparisons:
+"Taking the three-part approach to breed identification described by J. Bragg, here are a few comparisons:

 (1) History/ Ancestry --

 Both breeds have ancestral roots in the shepherd's dogs from the UK, imported to US and selected by American farmers/ranchers as all purpose stock dogs.
 Both breeds are "American" breeds despite being labeled English & Australian.
 ES have a longer history of registration -- going back to 1920s.
 Aussies were first registered in the mid/late 1960s, I believe.

 Geographically, ES had a relatively stronger presence in the eastern half of the country (south & north) & midwest (and of course down into Texas); Aussies have had a stronger presence in the west (especially California & Nevada), though the range of the two breeds overlaps.

 Aussies have a much larger population (now) and a larger, more active, independent breed club (ASCA), with an emphasis on performance & conformation events -- but also supporting registry and health research.